JPranathiReddy/GDP_REDOX_TEAM1/README.md

 # Detailed Overview of Game:

---> User Registration and Login: The game begins with a registration and login page, where players must create an account to proceed.
+**User Registration and Login:** The game begins with a registration and login page, where players must create an account to proceed.
 Users can register with any email to play; however, providing a valid email enables the option to reset a forgotten password through a change-password link sent to the registered email.
 There are no specific password requirements.
 Once registered, players can log in with the provided email and password.

 --> Instructions and Navigation: Upon logging in, players will find an instructions icon to learn about the gameplay and controls.
 An exit button is available, allowing players to enter or exit as they wish.